Photo of Adam Solomon

 Adam Solomon

-I'm a 5th year PhD student in the MIT Department of Economics.
-I work in public economics at the intersection of empirics and theory.
-I am particularly interested the design of (public and private) insurance and transfer programs.
+I'm a PhD student in the MIT Department of Economics.
 Prior to MIT, I studied at UNSW in Sydney, Australia.

 Here is my CV.
 Please feel free to get in touch.